ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 ### Enabling ID3 Tags

-In order to use the `ID3`, it is first needed to enable the `ID3` tags for the application.
+To use the `ID3`, it is first needed to enable the `ID3` tags for the application.

 It can be enabled from the `Advanced` settings by making `"id3TagEnabled": true` located under the application settings on the Ant Media Server Web Panel.